 Studying thermal Cover Strategies for Nanisivik Mines Ltd. using the WinSoil Model.
-The project was carried out in collaboration between the Institute of Geography, University of Copenhagen and GRAS Ltd.
+The project was carried out in collaboration between the Institute of Geography, University of Copenhagen and DHI GRAS.

 GIS and Water Resource Management (2001)

 Implementing GIS for national water resource management in Senegal.
-With COWI (team leader) for the Ministry of water resources, Senegal.
+The project was lead by COWI and done in collaboration with the Ministry of Water Resources in Senegal.

 Satellite-based information Systems on Coastal Areas and Lakes – an EU funded research project with 10 international partners.
-The aim of the project was to develop a processor that provides end users with satellite derived information on ocean waters, coastal areas and lakes.
-The satellite derived maps are tailored to match the needs of the individual end user and the data is distributed through the internet.
-GRAS was in charge of the commercial aspects of the project at Institute of Geography, University of Copenhagen.
+The aim of the project was to develop a processor that provides end-users with satellite derived information on ocean waters, coastal areas and lakes.
+The satellite derived maps were tailored to match the needs of the individual end-user and the data was distributed through the internet.
+DHI GRAS was in charge of the commercial aspects of the project at Institute of Geography, University of Copenhagen.